The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Application of the Model to Hluhluwe-iMfolozi

-One strategy would be to proceed by trial and error with different values of the coefficient until matching zones of influence to those evidenced by Figure \ref{brevipalpisProbability} and Figure \ref{austeniProbability} are produced.
-This is, in fact, exactly what was resorted to.
+Worst-case diffusion coefficients for both {\em G. brevipalpis} and {\em G. austeni} were revealed by a strategy of trial and error.
+Different values were used until matching zones of influence to those evidenced by Figure \ref{risk} were produced.
 The value of the diffusion coefficient was either halved, or doubled, until a suitable zone of influence was generated.
-The match was obviously not perfect due to higher ground to the North, suitable habitat outside the reserve (which was not modelled) and supplementation from the St. Lucia populations.
-With hindsight, a mesh which included a bigger area would have been preferred.
-The crude technique suggested some very acceptable values.
+The transition through 12.5 \% was deemed the most distinct in the {\em G. brevipalpis} data.
+The final matches, Figures \ref{1st} and \ref{2nd}, were obviously not perfect due to higher ground to the north, suitable habitat outside the reserve (which was not modelled) and supplementation from the St. Lucia side of the reserve.
+With hindsight, a bigger domain would have been preferred.
+The crude technique, nonetheless, suggested some very acceptable values.

-{\fnsymbol{footnote}} The diffusion rate of {\em G. austeni} is probably 0.04 km$^2$day$^{-1}$, that of a very comfortable {\em G. morsitans} population.
+{\fnsymbol{footnote}} The diffusion coefficient for {\em G. austeni} is probably 0.04 $\mathrm{km}^2$ $\mathrm{day}^{-1}$, that of a very comfortable {\em G. morsitans} population.
 Intuitively, this makes sense because of the small size of the species.
-At worst, one might speculate that it could reach 0.08 km$^2$day$^{-1}$.
-The diffusion coefficient of {\em G. brevipalpis}, however, came as something of a surprise for a forest--dwelling species.
-At somewhere between 0.16 km$^2$day$^{-1}$\footnotemark[2] and, very possibly as high as 0.32 km$^2$day$^{-1}$ (an order of magnitude larger than {\em G. austeni}) it approaches {\sc Rogers} \cite{Rogers1}'s observations of {\em G. fuscipes fuscipes}, a fly of similar habitat, though smaller size. {\arabic{footnote}}
+At worst, one might speculate that it could reach 0.08 $\mathrm{km}^2$ $\mathrm{day}^{-1}$.
+The diffusion coefficient for {\em G. brevipalpis}, however, came as something of a surprise for a forest-dwelling species.
+At somewhere between 0.16 $\mathrm{km}^2$ $\mathrm{day}^{-1}$ and, very possibly as high as, 0.32 $\mathrm{km}^2$ $\mathrm{day}^{-1}$, it approaches {\sc Rogers} \cite{Rogers1}'s observations of {\em G. fuscipes fuscipes}, a fly of similar habitat, though smaller size. {\arabic{footnote}}